k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><a href="/articles/14_sync_LU_instance/04_sync_methods.md"><strong>Sync Method<strong></a>
 </td>
 <td width="482">
-<p>Defines how the Sync will be performed (sync policy):</p>
+<p>Defines how the sync will be performed (sync policy):</p>
 <p><b>NONE</b> - Do not sync.</p>
 <p><b>Time Interval</b> - Sync is performed automatically at the predefined time.
 Format = D.HH:DD:MM.
 Default = 1 Day.</p>
 <p><b>Inherited</b> - Each LU level inherits the sync rule of its direct parent branch.
-For example, the LU table population inherits from the LU table and the LU table inherits from the LUT schema.</p>
+For example, the LU Table Population inherits from the LU table and the LU table inherits from the LUT Schema.</p>
 <p><b>Decision function</b> - Sync is performed according to a decision function which returns a True / False Boolean parameter.</p>
-<p>The Sync Method can be set on LU Schema, LU Table, or Table Population levels.</p>
+<p>The sync method can be set on LU Schema, LU Table, or Table Population levels.</p>
 </td>
 </tr>
 <tr>